College Lovers

-College Lovers is a 1930 American talkie Pre-Code comedy film produced and released by First National Pictures, a subsidiary of Warner Bros., and directed by John G. Adolfi.
+College Lovers is a 1930 American pre-Code comedy film produced and released by First National Pictures, a subsidiary of Warner Bros.
+Pictures, and directed by John G. Adolfi.
 The movie stars Jack Whiting, Marian Nixon, Frank McHugh and Guinn 'Big Boy' Williams.
 The film was based on the story by Earl Baldwin.

 Plot

-Guinn 'Big Boy' Williams, a star football player, decides to leave Sanford college after he has found that his girlfriend has eloped with another man.
-He is driven to the train station by Russell Hopton, his best friend, and also a football player for the same college.
-Jack Whiting, who plays the part of the student manager of the Sanford college athletic association as well as part of the president of the student body, knows that the college needs Williams to win the important game against Colton college.
+"Tiny" Courtley, a star football player, decides to leave Sanford college after he has found that his girlfriend has eloped with another man.
+He is driven to the train station by Eddie Smith, his best friend, and also a football player for the same college.
+Frank Taylor, who plays the part of the student manager of the Sanford college athletic association as well as part of the president of the student body, knows that the college needs Tiny to win the important game against Colton college.

-Whiting conspires with his girlfriend, played by Marian Nixon, to stop Williams from leaving.
-He also makes use of Frank McHugh, who plays the part of Whiting's assistant in the film.
-Nixon fakes a suicide on a bridge when she notices Hopton and Williams approaching.
-They quickly run to help her and both of them fall in love with her, without realizing that she really love Whiting.
-Williams and Hopton soon become suspicious of each other and constantly spy on each other, leaving Nixon to spend her time with Whiting.
-Just before the big game, Hopton and Williams have an argument and show no interest in the upcoming game.
-Whiting suggests that Nixon write each of them an identical love note, telling the recipient that she loves him alone.
+Frank conspires with his girlfriend, Madge Hutton, to stop Tiny from leaving.
+He also makes use of the Frank's assistant, "Speed" Haskins.
+Madge fakes a suicide on a bridge when she notices Eddie and Tiny approaching.
+They quickly run to help her and both of them fall in love with her, without realizing that she really love Frank.
+Tiny and Eddie soon become suspicious of each other and constantly spy on each other, leaving Madge to spend her time with Frank.
+Just before the big game, Eddie and Tiny have an argument and show no interest in the upcoming game.
+Frank suggests that Madge write each of them an identical love note, telling the recipient that she loves him alone.

-When Williams and Hopton receive these notes, they end their quarrelling, each thinking that Nixon prefers them to the other.
+When Tiny and Eddie receive these notes, they end their quarrelling, each thinking that Madge prefers them to the other.
 Halfway through the game, one of them discovers the other's note and they begin accusing each other of stealing their notes.
 Their fighting causes them to be benched.
-Colton ties the score and promises to be the winner, which so scares Hopton and Williams that they shake hands and go back into the game.
+Colton ties the score and promises to be the winner, which so scares Eddie and Tiny that they shake hands and go back into the game.
 When the winning touchdown for Sanford is a matter of inches away from the goal line, the two backs waste the last minute of the game trying to decide which of them will have the honor of making the final touchdown and the game ends in a tie.